giantswarm/docs/src/content/advanced/spot-instances/azure/ondemand-fallback/index.md

 ---
-linkTitle: Using on-demand as fall-back
+linkTitle: Using on-demand as fall-back on Azure
 title: Using on-demand instances as fall-back when spot instances are unavailable on Azure
 description: When using spot instances in a node pool on Azure, it can happen that the node pool cannot be scaled up as not enough spot instances are available.
 This guide shows you how to configure cluster-autoscaler in a way to provide on-demand instances as a back-up automatically.
 weight: 30